Aligning The Marketing, Sales And Customer Success Funnel: Chapter 5

 Within each of these, numerous names exist for each stage and status, which can lead to confusion and wasted opportunities.

-With a unified funnel, teams share a common understanding of the customer journey.
+With a unified funnel, teams share a common understanding of the customer journey and these definitions.
 This ensures that messaging, metrics and communication are consistent.

 As the business grows, a unified funnel ensures scalability.
 New team members can quickly integrate into the workflow with standardised processes and automation.